alemart/surgescript/docs/tutorials/objects.md

 > **Did you know?**
 >
-> Almost all games implement what is called a game loop.
-In SurgeScript, the game loop is defined implicitly.
-State machines stand out as one of the key features of SurgeScript.
+> Games implement what is called a game loop.
+In SurgeScript, the game loop is defined implicitly via state machines.
+State machines are one of the key features of SurgeScript.

 State machines
 --------------

 A finite state machine is a mathematical abstraction composed of a finite number of **states** and by **transitions** between these states.
 Only one state can be active at any given time (we'll call it the active state).
 There must be one **initial state** (i.e., the first one to be active).
 A transition is a change of the active state that is triggered when a certain condition is met.

 As a concrete example, suppose that you want to create a door in your game.
 You, the developer, may open or close the door at will.

-That is said to be an *informal* description of the problem.
-We need to transform it in something more rigorous.
-What is a door?
-We'll show one possible solution here.
+But what is a door?
+We have just given *informal* description of the problem.
+However, we need to transform it in something more rigorous.
+Example:

 A door is an object with two states (see the Figure below):